Bert Oosterbosch

-Bert Oosterbosch (born Eindhoven, 30 July 1957, died Lekkerkerk, 18 August 1989) was a Dutch racing cyclist.
+Bert Oosterbosch (30 July 1957 – 18 August 1989) was a Dutch racing cyclist.
 Oosterbosch was a successful track and road racer.

 Early career

-In 1978 he won the World amateur team time trial championship (with Jan van Houwelingen, Bart van Est and Guus Bierings).
+In 1978, he won the World amateur team time trial championship (with Jan van Houwelingen, Bart van Est and Guus Bierings).
 A year later, he turned professional for the TI–Raleighteam of Peter Post.
 That year he won the World Professional individual pursuit title beating Francesco Moser in the final.
 He was also three times Dutch pursuit champion.

 Road success

 As a professional Oosterbosch was especially successful in time trials; he won 14 stage race prologues, including three in the Tour de France.
 He won three other stages of the Tour: his victory in Bordeaux in 1983 was the one hundredth Dutch stage win in the Tour.

 Oosterbosch also won stages in the Vuelta a España and the Tour de Suisse.
 In 1982 he won the Ronde van Nederland.